Mediterranean Corridor

 The Mediterranean Corridor is number 3 of the nine priority axes of the Trans-European Transport Network (TEN-T).

 Description

 The Mediterranean Corridor crosses six EU countries (Spain, France, Italy, Slovenia, Croatia and Hungary), over more than 6.000 km along the route: Almeria-Valencia/Madrid-Zaragoza/Barcelona-Marseille-Lyon-Turin-Milan-Verona-Padua/Venice-Trieste/Koper-Ljubljana-Budapest-Záhony.
+It mainly serves the Golden Banana.

 Main branches

 The five main branches of the Mediterranean Corridor are: